hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 and
 [API](https://cloud.google.com/container-engine/reference/rest/v1/projects.zones.clusters).

-!> **Warning:** Due to limitations of the API, all arguments except `node_version` are non-updateable.
-Changing any will cause recreation of the whole cluster!

 ~> **Note:** All arguments including the username and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).